aaronp/args4c/src/main/paradox/index.md

 already on your classpath (or, if there isn't one, you can bring one in)

-Check out the scaladocs [here](https://aaronp.github.io/args4c/api/latest/args4c/index.html)
+Check out the latest scaladocs [here](https://aaronp.github.io/args4c/api/latest/args4c/index.html)

 ## Content